Revisionist Zionism: From the Irgun to the Likud

 The Irgun largely followed the Centrists' ideals but it followed them with a much more hawkish outlook towards Britain's involvement in the Mandate, and it had an ardently nationalist vision of society and government.
 After the establishment of the State of Israel, it was the Irgun wing of the Revisionist Party that formed Herut, which in turn eventually formed the Gahal party when Herut and the Liberal parties formed a united list called Gush Herut Liberalim (or the Herut-Liberal Bloc).
 In 1973 the new Likud Party was formed by a group of parties which were dominated by the Revisionist Herut/Gahal.
-After the 1977 Knesset elections it became the dominant party in a governing coalition, and until today, it has remained an important force in Israeli politics.
-In the 2006 elections, Likud lost many of its seats to the Kadima party.
-The Likud bounced back in Israel's 2009 Knesset elections, garnering 27 seats, which were still less than Kadima's 28 seats.
+After the 1977 Knesset elections it became the dominant party in a governing coalition, and up to the present day it has remained an important force in Israeli politics.
+In the 2006 elections, Likud lost many of its seats to the Kadima party which had formed the previous year when Ariel Sharon and others split to the left from Likud.
+The Likud bounced back in Israel's 2009 Knesset elections, garnering 27 seats, though still outnumbered by Kadima's 28.
 In spite of the fact that these right-of-center parties favored a Likud-led coalition, a coalition in which the members of the Likud party comprised the majority; the Likud was chosen to form the coalition.
 The party re-emerged as the strongest party in the Knesset in the 2013 elections and today it leads the government.
-In the years since the 1977 election, particularly in the last decade, Likud has undergone a number of splits to the right, including the 1998 departure of Benny Begin, the son of Herut's founder Menachem Begin (he rejoined Likud in 2008), and in 2005, it experienced a split to the left when Ariel Sharon and his followers departed and formed the Kadima.
+In the years since the 1977 election, particularly in the last decade, Likud has undergone a number of splits to the right, including the 1998 departure of Benny Begin, the son of Herut's founder Menachem Begin (he rejoined Likud in 2008).

 While the initial core group of Likud's leaders such as Israeli Prime Ministers Begin and Yitzhak Shamir came from Likud's Herut faction, later leaders, such as Benjamin Netanyahu (whose father was Jabotinsky's secretary) and Ariel Sharon, have come from or moved to the "pragmatic" Revisionist wing.

+The Revisionist idea of establishing a Jewish homeland over all of the Land of Israel played a role in shaping the ideas of members of Likud.
+Menachem Begin and Yitzhak Shamir, two former Israeli prime ministers and members of Likud, were both inspired by Jabotinsky's ideas.
+Menachem Begin opposed relinquishing the West Bank after Israel's victory in the Six-Day War.
+In addition, he opposed UN Resolution 242 because it would mean relinquishing Israeli control over part of the Land of Israel.
+Begin believed that the historic right of Jews to the Land of Israel came before the Palestinian claim to the land.
+Shamir would not compromise on the issue of the borders of the Land of Israel and opposed the Camp David Accords.
+Another member of Likud and prime minister of Israel, Benjamin Netanyahu, accepted the Oslo Accords, which was a diversion from the Revisionist idea of establishing a Jewish homeland over all of the Land of Israel.